 In 2013, the Government introduced the Year 7 Literacy and Numeracy Catch-Up Premium.
-The original purpose of this was to enable secondary schools to help support all students who did not achieve at least level 4 in the Key Stage 2 National Curriculum (SATS) tests in reading and/or mathematics.
+The purpose of this was to enable secondary schools to help support all students who did not achieve the expected standard in their Key Stage 2 SATs.

-Lady Manners School strives to attain the highest standards and we ensure that all students have equal access to learning and activities.
-We provide a wide range of ways to learn, to enable all students to take part fully in learning and to do their best.
+Lady Manners School strives to attain the highest standards and to ensure that all students have equal access to learning.
+Our aim is to enable all students to engage actively in their learning and to achieve their best.

-In deciding how we spend the Year 7 Catch-Up Premium, we recognise that not all students took the Key Stage 2 tests and there will be cases where some students currently in Year 7 are not yet working at the expected end of Key Stage 2 level and we do not directly receive funding for these students from this fund.
-As such the school will sometimes involve any students or groups of students the school has identified as needing additional support in reading and/or mathematics to achieve the best results in all subjects.
+In deciding how we spend the Year 7 Catch-Up Premium, we recognise that not all students take the Key Stage 2 tests and there will be cases where these students in Year 7 are not yet working at the expected end of Key Stage 2 level; we do not directly receive funding for these students from this fund.
+As such, the school will sometimes involve any students or groups of students the school has identified as needing additional support in reading and/or mathematics to achieve the best results in all subjects.

 In allocating this fund consideration will be given to those students who: